rocky-linux/documentation/docs/guides/8_6_installation.md

 !!!
 Tip

-    Before starting the installation proper, the system’s Unified Extensible Firmware Interface (UEFI) or Basic Input/Output System (BIOS) should be preconfigured to boot from the correct medium.
+    Before installing, the system’s Unified Extensible Firmware Interface (UEFI) or Basic Input/Output System (BIOS) should be preconfigured to boot from the correct medium.

-If the computer is setup to boot from the media that has the ISO file, we can begin the installation process.
+We can begin the installation process if the computer is set up to boot from the media that has the ISO file.

 Insert and boot from the installation medium (optical disk, USB flash drive, and so on).